dougeby/IntuneDocs/intune-user-help/you-are-prompted-to-install-skycure-android.md

 ---

-# You need to install Skycure
+# You need to install Skycure on your Android device

 Before you can access your work, your IT admin needs you to install the Skycure app, which helps to protect your device by finding potential security threats.